control-hub/.github/profile/README.md

 2. Create a new link with required permissions (e.g. `edit_computer` to allow running scripts)
 3. Send this link to the person you want to invite

+> [!CAUTION]
+> Access and team permissions are very dangerous, becouse they allow user to see links, manage access and other admin stuff.

 ## Audit Executions

 ### By Computer